|Position:||Professor of Public Policy|

 Role and Responsibilities

-Professor Paul Spicker holds the Grampian Chair of Public Policy at the Robert Gordon University and works as the Director of the Centre for Public Policy and Management.
+Professor Paul Spicker holds the Grampian Chair of Public Policy at the Robert Gordon University.

 Background and Experience